Nico-Curti/rFBP/README.md

 The original version of the code was written in `Julia` language and despite it is a quite efficient implementation the `Julia` programming language stays on difficult and far from many users.
 To broaden the scope and use of the method, a `C++` implementation was developed with a joint `Cython` wrap for `Python` users.
 The `C++` language guarantees better computational performances against the `Julia` implementation and the `Python` version enhance its usability.
-This implementation is optimized for parallel computing and is endowed with a custom `C++` library called [`Scorer`](https://github.com/Nico-Curti/scorer) for further details), which is able to compute a large number of statistical measurements based on a hierarchical graph scheme.
+This implementation is optimized for parallel computing and is endowed with a custom `C++` library called [`Scorer`](https://github.com/Nico-Curti/scorer)), which is able to compute a large number of statistical measurements based on a hierarchical graph scheme.
 With this optimized implementation and its [`scikit-learn`](https://github.com/scikit-learn/scikit-learn) compatibility we try to encourage researchers to approach these alternative algorithms and to use them more frequently on real context.

 As the `Julia` implementation also the `C++` one provides the entire `rFBP` framework in a single library callable via a command line interface.